Mystical Ninja Starring Goemon: Reception

-Mystical Ninja Starring Goemon sold 55,000 units in America and 141,000 units in Japan.
+The game received "average" reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 28 out of 40.
+Many magazines gave the game favorable reviews while it was still in development.

 Reviewers praised the game's story and setting for its quirky, unique flavor.
 Nintendojo opined that Mystical Ninja features a simple control configuration and easy learning curve.
 A reviewer for The News Tribune considered the presentation "a terrific upgrade from the Super Nintendo version" but the play control "not as fluid as it is in Super Mario 64".
 64 Lightland found the game prone to slowdown, and decried the inability to pause the game during Impact battles.
+Edge gave the game eight out of ten in two separate reviews, first saying of the Japanese import, "as the biggest thirdparty[sic] N64 game yet, it's an important release for the machine in Japan, and Konami should think hard before denying Western gamers its charms" (#50, October 1997); and later calling the PAL version "a vast and sprawling experience.
+The work done on the release is a trimuph for Konami that augurs well for the future" (#58, May 1998).

 The variety of gameplay styles was frequently cited as one of the game's best assets.
 Kraig Kujawa of Electronic Gaming Monthly elaborated that the unexpected shifts in gameplay style and perspective keep the adventure feeling fresh, and serve to provide some of the most humorous moments in the game.
 GameSpot said that though Mystical Ninja Starring Goemon borrows heavily from Super Mario 64, its gameplay is more varied and, due to it having the most memory of any Nintendo 64 cartridge to date, it has a much wider variety of textures.